-5.4 Mapping Our Results Onto Research Questions 1, 2, and 3
+D. Mapping Our Results Onto Research Questions 1, 2, and 3

-For research question 1 in Section 3.1 both courseindependent models do not capture the heart rate trend of the cyclist well from 8,000s to 10,000s, as discussed in Section 4.5.
-In particular, the LSTM model proposed by Ni et al. (Ni et al., 2019) mainly outputs a rectangular heart rate sequence due to the lack of course-specific factors, such as grade.
-Ni et al. (Ni et al., 2019) state that their model focuses primarily on short-term predictions (typically in a window of 10 seconds), so a 2,000-second sequence may be too long for their model.
+For research question 1 in Section III-A both courseindependent models do not capture the heart rate trend of the cyclist well from 8,000s to 10,000s, as discussed in Section IV-E. In particular, the LSTM model proposed by Ni et al. [8] mainly outputs a rectangular heart rate sequence due to the lack of course-specific factors, such as grade.
+Ni et al. [8] state that their model focuses primarily on shortterm predictions (typically in a window of 10 seconds), so a 2,000-second sequence may be too long for their model.
 Luo's model forecasted a somewhat continuous heart rate around 170 beats per minute with small dips around 9000s and 9250s.
 In general, our results show that these two models are not as accurate as our LSTM models since they do not consider course-specific factors.

-For research question 2 in Section 3.1, random forest models exhibit lower MSE on the dataset.
-However, their substantial difference in MSE on the training set and test set indicates that they all incur severe overfitting.
-The maximum depth of each decision tree regressor in random forest models are all over six times the number of factors, which means that the random forest models split some factors over six times, which dramatically increases the complexity of the forecasting models and can result in severe overfitting.
+For research question 2 in Section III-A, random forest models exhibit lower MSE on the dataset, but their substantial difference in MSE on the training set and test set indicates that they all incur severe overfitting.
+The maximum depth of each decision tree regressor in random forest models are all over six times the number of factors, which means that RF model split some factors over six times.
+This splitting dramatically increases the complexity of the forecasting models and can result in severe overfitting.